-• Pre-Proposal/Pre-Application Screening Criteria
+Pre-Proposal/Pre-Application Screening Criteria

-All pre-proposals/pre-applications will be screened by the JPC-1 Medical Modeling, Simulation, and Training Steering Committee members to determine technical merit and relevance to the mission of the DHP, DMRDP, and JPC-1/MSIS.
-Preproposals/pre-applications will be screened based on the following criteria, listed in descending order of importance:
+All pre-proposals/pre-applications will be screened by the JPC-1 Medical Modeling, Simulation, and Training Committee members to determine technical merit and relevance to the mission of the DHP, DMRDP, and JPC-1/MSIS.
+Pre-proposals/pre-applications will be screened based on the following criteria, listed in descending order of importance:

 - Theoretical Rationale, Scientific Methods, and Research: To what degree the research approach for accomplishing the specific aims is feasible, will accomplish the objectives, will provide information on proposed methods and analysis/ evaluation strategies, and is based on sound rationale.
-To what degree the proposed work and research will create and produce a proof-of-concept task performance assessment tool that incorporates personality and emotional state as determinant components to assess an individual's performance and overall stress level. - Significance, Relevance, and Innovation: To what degree the proposed research is relevant, innovative, and novel, including whether the proposed research is duplicative of existing research. - Open Source/License/Architecture: Evaluate if intellectual property that is proposed for incorporation is located in key areas within the design/plan which could impact future flexibility or adaptation of a task performance assessment tool to assess an individual's performance and overall stress level compensatory. - Study Design/Plan: To what degree the proposed pilot-study methodologies, anticipated sample and sample size, types of recruits, anticipated assessment criteria, inter-rater reliability, and statistical protocols will justify and support the intended outcomes of the proposed research. - Military Impact: To what degree the project's anticipated short- and/or long-term outcomes will impact the military and a future training program in team-based healthcare delivery and patient safety in the military health system in a way that is consistent with the intent of the award mechanism.

-• Personnel, Facilities, Timelines, and Budget: To what degree the expertise, experience, and knowledge of the key research personnel (including co-PIs if applicable), sub-awards (if applicable), and consultants (if applicable) are appropriate and complementary for achieving the research goals.
+To what degree the proposed work and research is derived to create and produce a proof of concept early interprofessional team based learning curriculum that incorporates determinant components to assess a team's performance. - Significance, Relevance, and Innovation: To what degree the proposed research is relevant, and innovative, including whether the proposed research is duplicative of existing research or is a TBL-validated curriculum that will be researched and measured under this specified research context. - Open Source/License/Architecture: Evaluate if intellectual property that is proposed for incorporation is located in key areas within the design/plan which could impact future flexibility or adaptation of a compensatory/adaptive interprofessional medical team teaching guidelines or curriculum. - Study Design/Plan: To what degree the proposed pilot-study methodologies, anticipated sample and sample size, types of recruits, anticipated assessment criteria, inter-rater reliability, and statistical models will justify and support the intended outcomes of the proposed research and show results are reproducible in a variety of early learning settings.
+To what degree the evaluation strategy of how the methodology can be adapted and improved upon during the development of criteria and how it can be adopted in various medical point of care environments (role 1-4). - Military Impact: To what degree the project's anticipated short- and/or long-term outcomes will impact the military and a future training program in team-based healthcare delivery and patient safety in the military health system in a way that is consistent with the intent of the award mechanism. - Personnel, Facilities, Timelines, and Budget: To what degree the expertise, experience, and knowledge of the key research personnel (including co-PIs if applicable), sub-awards (if applicable), and consultants (if applicable) are appropriate and complementary for achieving the research goals.
 To what degree the prime facility will be able to perform the proposed research.

-Notification of Pre-Proposal/Pre-Application Screening Results

-Following the pre-proposal/pre-application screening, PIs will be notified as to whether or not they are invited to submit proposals/applications; however, they will not receive feedback (e.g., a critique of strengths and weaknesses) on their pre-proposal/ pre-application.
+Notification of Pre-Proposal/Pre-Application Screening Results feedback (e.g., a critique of strengths and weaknesses) on their pre-proposal/preapplication.
 The estimated timeframe for notification of invitation to submit a proposal/application is indicated on the title page of this BAA.